Testing the advantages of Apple’s ProRAW format

 Editing ProRAW files in Apple Photos

 In this ProRAW photo shot a few weeks ago with my iPhone 13 Pro, Apple’s processing is working on a few separate areas.
-There’s a lot of contrast in the cloudy sky, nice detail and contrast on the building itself, and plenty of detail on the dark flagpole base in the foreground.
+There’s a lot of contrast in the sky, nice detail and contrast on the building itself, and plenty of detail on the dark flagpole base in the foreground.

 The US Capitol building.